kubedb/docs/docs/guides/mongodb/concepts/mongodb.md

 ### spec.configSecret

 `spec.configSecret` is an optional field that allows users to provide custom configuration for MongoDB.
-This field accepts a [`VolumeSource`](https://github.com/kubernetes/api/blob/release-1.11/core/v1/types.go#L47).
-You can use any kubernetes supported volume source such as `configMap`, `secret`, `azureDisk` etc.
+You can provide the custom configuration in a secret, then you can specify the secret name `spec.configSecret.name`.

-> Please note that, the configfile name needs to be `mongod.conf` for mongodb.
+> Please note that, the secret key needs to be `mongod.conf`.

 To learn more about how to use a custom configuration file see [here](/docs/guides/mongodb/configuration/using-config-file.md).

 NB.
-If `spec.shardTopology` is set, then `spec.configsource` needs to be empty.
-Instead use `spec.shardTopology.<shard/configServer/mongos>.configSource`
+If `spec.shardTopology` is set, then `spec.configSecret` needs to be empty.
+Instead use `spec.shardTopology.<shard/configServer/mongos>.configSecret`

 ### spec.podTemplate